 Vayu is a temperamental and stubborn wind known for his sudden outbursts.
 Progress is slow when we react from a place of resentment, pain, or anger.
 Use the power of Vayu to visualize your negative emotions gracefully exiting your body.
 Once Vayu relaxed and stopped resisting, an island of peace and harmony manifested.

-When Vayu contradicts your peace stemming from an opposing emotions, hold on and sway with the breeze.
+When Vayu contradicts your peace stemming from opposing emotions, hold on, and sway with the breeze.
 Be observant and patient.
 When the time is right, respond accordingly.

-Become a Member of the Wind Clan.
+Become a Member of our Facebook Wind Clan.
 Together We Can Weather Any Storm.

-Need Added Support, check out The Wind Work, 5-week fall, Finish the Year Strong program here.
+Check out The Wind Work®, 5-week fall, Finish the Year Strong program here.

 The Myths and Gods of India: The Classic Work on Hindu Polytheism for the Inner Traditions, Bear Company, Alain Danielou Accessed on the web, https://books.google.com/books?id=1HMXN9h6WX0C&pg=PA91&dq=Vayu+as+a+mythical+wind+god&hl=en&sa=X&ei=j1lXVaqlL462yQSHoYCYDw&ved=0CCMQ6AEwAQ#v=onepage&q=Vayu%20as%20a%20mythical%20wind%20god&f=false

 David Frawley, American Institute of Vedic Studies http://vedanet.com/2012/06/13/vayu-rahasya-the-secret-of-vayu/ accessed May 15, 2015